akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 and ensure all nodes are in this state
 * Deploy again and with the new nodes set to `akka.cluster.configuration-compatibility-check.enforce-on-join = on`.

-The configuration from existing nodes should pass the @ref:[Cluster Configuration Compatibility Checks](#cluster-configuration-compatibility-check).
 Find out more about coexisting and @ref:[untyped to typed](../typed/coexisting.md#untyped-to-typed).

 ### With Cluster Sharding and Persistence